Keep Pennsylvania Safe From Fracking

 - Health experts are finding increased air pollution near drilling sites, and residents living near gas operations have consistently experienced dizziness and nosebleeds.

-- Dimock resident Norma Fiorentino’s personal water well exploded in her front yard on New Year’s Day in 2009.
+- Dimock resident Norma Fiorentino’s personal water well exploded in her front yard.
 State investigators found that Cabot’s nearby drilling had caused the well to fill up with combustible methane gas.

 - June Chapel feared for her safety and was forced to stay indoors when the toxic wastewater pit in her backyard caught on fire.

-- The Johnson family was forced to quarantine 28 head of cattle on their farm after they came in contact with toxic gas drilling fluid.
+- The Johnson family was forced to quarantine 28 head of cattle on their farm after they came in contact with toxic frack drilling fluid.

-- Watch our Marcellus Shale Stories video series to learn more about how drilling impacts the lives of Pennsylvanians.
+- Watch our Marcellus Shale Stories video series to learn more about how fracking impacts the lives of Pennsylvanians.

 These stories only scratch the surface.
-It all adds up to one simple, powerful message: The drilling happening across Pennsylvania is dangerous to our environment, and to Pennsylvanians like you and me.
-And gas companies are either unwilling or unable to drill safely.
+It all adds up to one simple, powerful message: fracking is dangerous to our environment and to Pennsylvanians like you and me.
+And fracking companies are either unwilling or unable to drill safely.

 Gas companies have friends in high places

-What are our leaders in Harrisburg doing while the gas industry runs amok?
+What are our leaders in Harrisburg and Washington DC doing while the frackers run amok?
 At best, they’re turning a blind eye.
-At worst, they’re working with industry lobbyists to loosen up the rules even more.
+At worst, they’re working with lobbyists for the fracking industry to loosen up the rules even more.

-With our activism and advocacy, we can stop the dangers of Fracking
+With our activism and advocacy, we must stop the dangers of fracking

-But we’re in this fight for the long haul.
-With your help, we’re building the vocal public outcry that’s needed against drilling — a voice that will be too loud for the lobbyists to drown out, and too loud for our legislators to ignore.
+And we’re in this fight for the long haul.
+With your help, we’re building the vocal public outcry that’s needed to stop fracking — a voice that will be too loud for the lobbyists to drown out, and too loud for our legislators to ignore.
 And our strategy starts at the grassroots:

-- Clean Water Advocate Erika Staaf is releasing hard-hitting reports exposing the damage the gas industry has already caused.
+- Our staff release research exposing the damage the fracking industry has already caused.

-- 65 drilling companies have committed more than 4,000 violations of Pennsylvania’s environmental laws over the course of four years.
+- 65 drilling companies have committed more than 6,210 violations of Pennsylvania’s environmental laws.

 - Roughly 700,000 acres of state forestland has been leased to private companies for gas drilling — our state parks could be next on the chopping block.